MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2014-04-26-king-crimson.markdown

 ---
 layout: post
-title:  "King Crimson"
+title:  "Discover King Crimson"
 date:   2014-04-26 19:14:46
 artist: king-crimson
 author: anthony-garone
 image: king-crimson
 category: discover
-permalink: /discover/king-crimson
+permalink: /discover/king-crimson/
 oneliner: Some of the founders of progressive rock.
 And terrified audiences.
 seo_description: What can be said about the Crimson King?
 They are one of the most influential rock bands of all time.
 seo_keywords: Robert Fripp, Adrian Belew, Bill Bruford, Trey Gunn, progressive rock